Is the Cosy Homes Oxfordshire retrofit service right for you?

 We know that our UK housing stock is fairly old and inefficient, accounting for an estimated 14% of UK carbon emissions.
 Energy Performance Certificates (EPC) set out the energy efficiency of a property using a traffic light system A-G, where A is the most efficient – all homes that have been bought or sold in the last 10 years and all rental properties have been assigned an EPC rating.
 As part of the strategy for building towards net-zero carbon emissions the government has set a target of upgrading all residential homes to a minimum C rating by 2035.
 However, in Oxford 58% of rated houses still fall below the target so we have work to do.
 This is where home retrofit comes in.

 Understanding home energy usage and efficiency

 Lifestyle is a major determinant in how much gas, oil and electricity you consume.
 For example, you may choose/need to keep your house heated to 24 degrees all day to care for the old or the very young; or you may be more frugal and strictly limit/control your use of heating, lighting and electricity; or if you are out most of the day your use of home energy may be restricted to evenings and weekends.

 But whatever your lifestyle, key factors impacting your energy usage are the fabric of your house and the systems and appliances installed.
 These will dictate how efficient your home energy use is, which in turn translates into fuel bills.
 While at Cosy Homes Oxfordshire we do not presume to alter your lifestyle, we can help improve the energy efficiency of the fabric of your home, for example by reducing heat loss.
-This is why our initial energy assessments (whether conducted in person or remotely) are based primarily on our experience of the performance of your type of building and the systems installed, and some generic assumptions on energy use, rather than your actual energy bills as directly influenced by lifestyle.
+This is why our initial home energy assessments are based primarily on our experience of the performance of your type of building and the systems installed, and some generic assumptions on energy use, rather than your actual energy bills as directly influenced by lifestyle.

 Starting with a clear plan